-The Non-Farm Payroll report (NFP) is the U.S. employment report released every month by the Bureau of Labor Statistics (BLS), it tracks employment trends for US workers employed in the construction, manufacturing and goods sectors.
+The Non-Farm Payroll report (NFP) is the US employment report released every month by the Bureau of Labor Statistics (BLS).
+It tracks employment trends for US workers employed in the construction, manufacturing, and services sectors.

-The Non-Farm Payroll tracks about 98% of the overall U.S. workforce and excludes workers who are employed on farms as well as those working in private households, government agencies, and non-profit employees.
-The BLS labor market report does not only show how many jobs were created in the past month, but it also covers statistics on earnings and hours worked.
+The Non-Farm Payroll tracks about 98% of the overall US workforce and excludes workers who are employed on farms as well as those working in private households, government agencies, and non-profit employees.
+The BLS labour market report shows how many jobs were created in the past month, but it also covers statistics on earnings and hours worked.

-As it is technically impossible to survey all of the U.S. economy each month, the BLS work with a sample of 142,000 firms and government agencies which approximately covers 689,000 individual worksites.
-Effectively, the sample amounts to one-third of all U.S. non-farm payroll employees.
+As it is technically impossible to survey all of the US economy each month, the BLS works with a sample of 142,000 firms and government agencies which approximately covers 689,000 individual worksites.
+Effectively, the sample amounts to one-third of all US non-farm payroll employees.

 Upcoming US Non-Farm Payroll dates are listed here, and as always stands to rock Forex traders, and stock market traders alike.

 Dec.
 2, 2022

 Feb.
 3, 2023

 Why is the non-farm payroll report so important?

 Traders and analysts place a high importance on the non-farm payroll because it is a summary of the state of the US labour market.
 This is extremely valuable to Forex and stock market traders because the US employment situation is considered a significant factor by the Federal Reserve when setting interest rates.
 Also, the NFP yearly change has a good correlation to annual GDP growth.
 The benefit of the NFP report is that it is released each month, while the GDP report is published quarterly with at least one month’s lag, thus the NFP report acts as a proxy for GDP.